|body or mind||

 Entry requirements differ per institution but recommended/ generally required school subjects for National Senior Certificate (NSC) or NC(v) include:

-Plus 1-year internship to qualify for a Master of Technology in Homeopathy
+Homeopaths in South Africa typically study for 5 years then undergo a 1-year internship to qualify for a Master of Technology in Homeopathy.

 Once qualified, you can register to open your own practice with the Allied Health Professions Council of South Africa (AHPCSA).
 You can also register with the Board of Healthcare Funders (BHF) to obtain a practice number.